North Korea launches missile into sea after flying warplanes near border -Seoul | Law-Order

 It said the South Korean air force "conducted an emergency sortie with its superior air force, including the F-35A, and maintained a response posture, while carrying out a proportional response maneuver corresponding to the flight of a North Korean military aircraft."
 KCNA quoted a spokesman for the General Staff of the Korean People's Army (KPA) as saying that the South Korean army had conducted about 10 hours of artillery fire near North Korea's forward defense area on Thursday.

 "Taking a serious note of this provocative action by the South Korean military in the frontline area, we took strong military countermeasures," it said.
 "The KPA sends a stern warning to the South Korean military inciting military tension in the frontline area with reckless action."
-A spokesman for South Korea's military said he had no information regarding the artillery fire.
+A South Korean military spokesman said he had no information regarding the artillery fire.

 North Korea has called its most recent series of missile tests, which included an intermediate range ballistic missile that flew over Japan last week, a show of force against joint South Korean and U.S. military drills.
 South Korea scrambled fighter jets a week ago after North Korean warplanes staged an apparent bombing drill as allied warships held missile defense drills in response to North Korean missile tests.